Gmark2000/advent-of-code-2024-MarkGozner/Day21/Documentation.md

-# Keypad Conundrum - Technical Documentation
+# Advent of Code 2024 - Day 21: Keypad Conundrum

 ## Problem Overview
 This program solves a chain-of-robots challenge where each robot controls another robot through a series of directional keypads, ultimately typing codes on a numeric keypad.
 The challenge involves: